ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Info about index.html : Goto website.md file.

-- **When updating the version of the script, remember to update VERSIONFILE, tampermonkey.js and injection.js**
+- **When updating the version of the script, please remember to update VERSIONFILE, tampermonkey.js and injection.js** - TheM1ddleM1n

 - **DO NOT EVER PUBLISH UNSTABLE CHANGES (ie. not working modules) TO THE "/" (ROOT) FOLDER.
-Please PUBLISH IT TO "beta" FOLDER INSTEAD**
+Please PUBLISH IT TO "beta" FOLDER INSTEAD** - ProgMEM-CC

 ## Rename this Repo (soon.. when ProgMEM-CC sorts out making the urls the same for the closed src dependancies)